geocryology/REDCAPP/README.md

-# REDCAPP
-# REanalysis Downscaling Cold Air Pooling Parameterization
+# REanalysis Downscaling Cold Air Pooling Parameterization (REDCAPP )

 # What is REDCAPP
 REDCAPP is a python-based open source software for parameterizing the temporal and spatial differentiation of surface effects and cold air pooling when downscaling reanalysis data in mountainous areas.
 REDCAPP can produce daily, high-resolution gridded fields of near-surface air temperature in mountains.

-# Why REDCAPP is powerful
+# Why REDCAPP is Powerful
 REDCAPP simulates high-resolution near-surface air temperaure well through providing a number of tools for

 (1) downloading and manipulation of ERA-Interim data saved as netCDF4;